Alex-Costea/Wiles/docs/index.md

 - Opt-out named arguments in function calls
 - Newline as statement terminators, but no significant indentation
 - Type inference in many instances
-- Type definitions, including recursive types, at compile-time
+- Type literals
+- Compile time execution

 The informal specifications can be found [here](specifications.md).